dovecot/documentation/source/admin_manual/submission_server.rst

 Just add ``submission`` to the ``protocols=`` setting and configure the relay MTA server.
 The submission service is a login service, just like IMAP, POP3 and :ref:`pigeonhole_managesieve_server`, so clients are required to authenticate.
-The same `authentication configuration
+The same :ref:`authentication configuration
-<https://wiki.dovecot.org/Authentication>`_ swill also apply to submission,
+<authentication-authentication>` shall also apply to submission,
 unless you're doing protocol-specific things, in which case you may need to amend your configuration for the new protocol.
 BURL support requires a working IMAP URLAUTH implementation.